 This is another step in the DE-cluttering process.
 Most people know how important it is to remove personal photos when listing your property for sale, but if you are unclear, you can read our article for more information on this topic.

 But basically put; it is all about emotionally detaching yourself from the property so that your buyer can visualize themselves living in your home – without distraction.

-Collectibles are another thing that you should get packed up, why, because they could become damaged while people are touring your home and too many collectibles can be a distraction and appear as visual clutter.
+Collectibles are another thing that you should get packed up.
+Why, because they could become damaged while people are touring your home and too many collectibles can become a distraction and appear as visual clutter.